cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 Next, you should write scripts that export all of your content into common formats so others can consume it like OWL, OBO, BEL Namespace, etc.
-Additionally, it's nice to automatically build a website that displays all of the curated content and allows people to explore it.
+Additionally, it's nice to automatically build a website that displays all the curated content and allows people to explore it.
 GitHub will even host the site for free.

-These suggestions probably sound a bit abstract or scary if you're not a seasoned programmer, so in a later post, I'll provide you with a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template repository with all of the files, scripts, and configuration that you need to do this without any programming at all.
+These suggestions probably sound a bit abstract or scary if you're not a seasoned programmer, so in a later post, I'll provide you with a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template repository with all the files, scripts, and configuration that you need to do this without any programming at all.
 An example of most of it in practice is the Curation of Neurodegeneration Supporting Ontology (CONSO) ([source code](https://github.com/pharmacome/conso);